jobsta/fpdf/README.md

 pyfpdf: FPDF for Python
 =======================

+This is a fork of the PyFPDF library and fixes unicode issues.
+It allows usage of non-latin-1 characters (e.g. Euro sign €) in Python 3.
+This is possible by internally using a bytearray output buffer instead of a string (and should also be more efficient).
+This library is used by reportbro-lib (see [ReportBro][2]).

 PyFPDF is a library for PDF document generation under Python, ported from PHP (see [FPDF][1]: "Free"-PDF, a well-known PDFlib-extension replacement with many examples, scripts and derivatives).